 Sloat & Skyline Intersection Alternatives Analysis

-The Sloat & Skyline Intersection Alternatives Analysis seeks to evaluate design options to improve traffic safety and operations where Sloat Boulevard, Skyline Boulevard (CA-35), and 39th Avenue intersect.
-Sloat Blvd serves as a major east-west connector from West Portal to Ocean Beach and the San Francisco Zoo, as well as serving as the unofficial southern border of the Outer Sunset.
+The Sloat & Skyline Intersection Alternatives Analysis was a planning-level project to evaluate design options to improve traffic safety and operations where Sloat Boulevard, Skyline Boulevard (CA-35), and 39th Avenue intersect.

-- Increasing visibility of people walking and bicycling and reducing intersection conflict points
+- Increase the visibility of people walking and bicycling and reduce intersection conflict points

-- Improving or maintaining transit and vehicle circulation at the intersection
+- Improve or maintain transit and vehicle circulation at the intersection

-This project will identify options to make the intersection a more inviting, safe, and comfortable experience for all users.
+This project sought to identify options to make the intersection a more inviting, safe, and comfortable experience for all users.